 Make-up, nail varnish, and false nails of any sort are not permitted under any circumstances.

-All students must wear clip-on ties.
-Lost ties must be replaced as soon as possible.
-We have a limited supply to buy in school.
+All students must wear clip-on ties as detailed above.
+Lost ties must be replaced as soon as possible from the Main Office.

 The school wants all students to grow into healthy adults.
 We believe that it is dangerous for students to wear shoes with platform soles or high heels in school, so we do not allow this.
 Nor do we allow students to wear trainers as these are not in keeping with the smart appearance of the school uniform.

 Any note from home to say that the wearing of trainers has been suggested by a doctor must be accompanied by a note from the doctor.
-Sandals, flip flops, or backless shoes should not be worn.
-Boots may not be worn in adverse weather conditions and only at the discretion of the Headteacher.
+Sandals, flip-flops, or backless shoes should not be worn.
+Boots may not be worn in school.
+Students wearing boots to travel to school in adverse weather conditions must bring shoes to change into when they arrive.

-(ii) Boys and girls require a school bag in which to carry possessions.
+(ii) All students require a school bag in which to carry possessions.

 (ii) Bags and clothing must be clearly marked with the student's name.